Get Support now

 The National College Health Assessment (NCHA)

-The ACHA-National College Health Assessment (NCHA) is a nationally recognized research survey that collects data about students’ health habits, behaviors, and perceptions.
-The UW System has participated in the survey since 2015.
+The ACHA-National College Health Assessment (NCHA) is a nationally recognized population survey that collects data about students’ health habits, behaviors, and perceptions in the following areas: alcohol, marijuana, and other drug use; mental health and well-being; weight, nutrition, and exercise; sexual health; and personal safety and violence.
+The UW System has participated in the survey every three years since 2015.
 To learn more about NCHA, visit their website.